bentoml/BentoCrewAI/README.md

 ## Containerize

+Make sure you have Docker installed and running.
 Build a docker container image for deployment with BentoML:

 ```bash
 bentoml build . --version dev